Leedehai/Craft/README.md

 This is where Craft comes in.

 ### 2. Prerequisites
+- macOS or Linux (sorry, no Windows).
 - GNU Make, 3.81 or higher.
+- C compiler supporting C11.
 - Python 2.7, or Python 3.5 or higher.

 ### 3. Limitations